i05nagai/memorandum/language/english_speaking.md

     * for the present time but likely to change; temporary
     * a provisonal government
     * these date are only provisional
+* makeshift
+    * temporary and of low quality, but used because of a sudden need
+        * We pulled into a makeshift parking area.
+        * Thousands of refugees are living in makeshift camps.
+* tentative
+    * not certain or not confident
+    * (of a plan or idea) not certain or agreed, or (of a suggestion or action) said or done in a careful but uncertain way because you do not know if you are right:
+    * I have tentative plans to take a trip to Seattle in July.
 * booze hound
     * a person who drinks alcohol often and heavily.
 * infernal